 All students are required to attend an administrative orientation on the first day of their scheduled rotation.
 The "when and where to report" information will be shared at that time, unless indicated otherwise by the department.

-Orientation is generally scheduled in the Education wing of the Lerner Building, located on the corner of E. 100th Street and Carnegie Avenue.
+Orientation is generally scheduled in the Sheila and Eric Samson Pavilion at the Health Education Campus at Case Western Reserve University and the Cleveland Clinic, located on the corner of E. 93rd Street and Euclid Avenue..

 Please park in any of the visitor garages on main campus.
 If you've been assigned housing for your rotation, you may pick up your dorm key after 4 p.m. on the Sunday prior to your start date.